Ascension Episcopal School Parent Teacher Organization (PTO)

 The mission of AESOP is to support the school through our events and programs.
 We focus on building the community and fundraising for improvements to the school.
-We meet the first Saturday of the month.
+We meet on the first Saturday of the month.
 Come and join us!

 The AES parent community makes AES a special school.
-The energy and enthusiasm of the parents defines us and creates a welcome and warm environment.
+The energy and enthusiasm of the parents define us and creates a welcome and warm environment.
 A true community exists when both freedom and security exist for our children to flourish.

 Volunteering is a great way to meet people, make friends, and help your children's school be an even better place.